Checkmarx/Kotlin-SCP/src/m3-insecure-communication/README.md

 network traffic will be actually modified.

-@todo implement some client-server communication on our kotlin goat
-@todo add video from vimeo or youtube: 1) network monitorin 2) mitm
+* @todo add video from vimeo or youtube: 1) network monitorin 2) mitm

 Now that we have seen the exploitation taking place, it's time to go back to application source code and fix this issue.
 We will add SSL/TLS to all